|Distance||24.5 km from Melbourne|

 Some of the best fishing at Mordialloc Pier is had when there’s a really strong south-westerly wind blowing.
 Those are the conditions that see the large snapper moving into range off the pier.

-The west side (right) around a third to two thirds up is great for squid” (calamari]) jigging.
-That’s because there is plenty of seagrasses that the squid use of cover.
+The west side (right) around a third to two thirds up is great for squid” (calamari) jigging.
+That’s because there is plenty of seagrasses, interspersed with sandy patches.
+Squid forage on the sand and use the seagrasses for darting back into quick cover.

 While you are fishing Mordialloc Pier make sure to keep an eye out for the stingrays.
 There tend to be a lot of them at times.
 They will take a variety of baits but are more of a hindrance than anything.
 Take care not to harm these beautiful creatures.